Discovery and Captain Marvel actor dies at 49 - ExBulletin

 On Star Trek: Discovery, Mitchell played the Klingons Kol, Kol-Sha and Tenavik, as well as Aurellio.
 He also voiced several characters in an episode of Star Trek: Lower Decks.
 His other notable credits include playing Carol Danvers' father in Captain Marvel and the Olympic hopeful in Miracle.
 Mitchell has also appeared in Jericho, The Astronaut Wives Club, Ghost Whisperer and Switched at Birth.

 I think over time that became the theme of us accepting that with grace, he said.
 I try to see the beauty in it, in a way.
-I'll never forget, one of my Star Trek co-stars told me, because they went through some tough times with illnesses and stuff, and I remember them communicating to me in saying: You have a choice.
+I'll never forget, one of my Star Trek co-stars told me, because they went through some tough times with illnesses and stuff, and I remember them giving me communicated by saying: You have a choice.
 You can look at this in different ways, but maybe try to see it as a gift that allows you to experience life in a way that most people don't.

 He also revealed to People that he had to give up his leading role on a TV show, which would require him to move to Newfoundland.
 As the lead of the show, I really wanted that responsibility.
 But ultimately, it just wasn't the right thing to do, he said.